 The Licensee shall not store material on the surface of frozen streams or lakes except what is for immediate use.

-The Licensee shall determine all monitoring locations based on operational and site specific requirements, to be recorded and reported within the monthy and annual reports required under Part B, Schedule B and Part I.
+The Licensee shall determine all monitoring locations based on operational and site specific requirements, to be recorded and reported within the monthly and annual reports required under Part B, Schedule B and Part I.

-The Licensee shall consider the principles of adaptive management in construction and operations.

 PART E: CONDITIONS APPLYING TO WATER USE AND MANAGEMENT